dmancilla85/r-shiny-news-sentiment/README.md

 ## TODO 6: Use plotly/interactive plot

 ## Instructions
-Add a .Renviron file with the following content:
+In the main path, add a .Renviron file with the following content:
 NEWS_API_TOKEN = <YOUR_API_KEY>

+Get your API key on [NewsApi.Org](https://newsapi.org/).

 ## Concepts: